sbt/sbt-native-packager/src/sphinx/formats/graalvm-native-image.rst

 customized using the following settings.

   ``graalVMNativeImageGraalVersion``
-    Setting this enables generating a Docker container to build the native image, and then building it in that container.
+    Setting this enables using a Docker container to build the native image.
-    It must correspond to a valid version of the `Oracle GraalVM Community Edition Docker image <https://github.com/graalvm/container/pkgs/container/graalvm-ce/>`_.
+    It should be in the format ``<packageName>:<tagName>``. `Supported packages <https://github.com/orgs/graalvm/packages?repo_name=container>`_ include:
+    * ``graalvm-ce`` - Versions prior to and including 22.3.3.
+An intermediate image will be created.
+    * ``native-image`` - Versions prior to and including 22.3.3.
+The docker image will be used directly.
+    * ``graalvm-community`` - Versions after and including 17.0.7.
+An intermediate image will be created.
+    * ``native-image-community`` - Versions after and including 17.0.7.
+The docker image will be used directly.

+    The legacy format of specifying the version number is supported up to 22.3.3

     This setting has no effect if ``containerBuildImage`` is explicitly set.

     For example: